 Communicating with customers goes beyond speaking with them in person.
 Not only does your physical location need to comply with ADA regulations, your website does, too.
 Unfortunately, the lack of ADA compliance standards surrounding this prevents some businesses from making website accessibility the priority it should be.

-According to Kevin Richards, CEO and founder of Ventura Web Design, "Most businesses could very easily bring their sites into compliance, and the side benefit of doing so is that Google, or other crawlers, would most likely give those sites a boost to their SEO.
-It's also just the right thing to do, which should be enough reason by itself."
+"Most businesses could very easily bring their sites into compliance, and the side benefit of doing so is that Google, or other crawlers, would most likely give those sites a boost to their SEO.
+It's also just the right thing to do, which should be enough reason by itself," Kevin Richards, CEO and founder of Ventura Web Design, told CO—.

 To ensure total accessibility to your website, everyone needs to be able to navigate it easily, including individuals living with vision, hearing and other impairments.

-"Everyone should be able to shop equally," said Jessie Jackson, senior consultant for FitForCommerce.
+"Everyone should be able to shop equally," Jessie Jackson, senior consultant for FitForCommerce, told CO—.
 "It's better for everyone to be able to access your content, and if they can't, you are doing yourself a disservice as well as the customer."

 Include audio files, alt text tags for the images on your site and videos to convey your message to all visitors.

 - Alt tags for images: Alt tags are text descriptions in HTML code that help create a mental picture of the images on your website.
 This ensures that the assistive devices used by vision-impaired people convert the alt tags to Braille or read them aloud.
 Other images on your site, including dropdown menus, PDF icons and functional buttons, displayed as graphical elements need their own alt tags.